thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 Robust compilers would perform more graceful error handling.
 But for our purposes, panicking suffices due to its simple implementation.

-Equipped with the right mindset, let's delve into implementing lowering.
+Enlightened with the right mindset, let's delve into implementing lowering.
 Our pass is encapsulated by the `lower` function:

 ```rs